 - Your age (to some extent)

-If you’re planning on staying in hostels and travelling rough, a traditional backpack is probably your best bet.
+If you’re planning on staying in hostels and travelling rough, a minimalist carry on backpack is probably your best bet.

 If you are all over the place, luxury one night and camping the next, then a convertible suitcase or backpack is perfect.

 (Related: If you’re still not sure what kind of luggage is best for you, try this fun quiz by The Professional Hobo.) →

 If you want to be a minimalist traveller, your backpack or suitcase definitely has to be small enough to qualify as carry on luggage!
 Watch out for the shrinking airline carry-on size minimums on low cost flights — some luggage that says it is carry-on size will not fit in the overhead bins of certain cheap airlines in Europe and Asia.

 For round-the-world packing or long term travel, where you’ll be experiencing multiple climates and seasons and embarking on a few adventures, we recommend a 35–40 L backpack or suitcase.
 If you can get one that expands, the extra space can be handy when you have to pack in rush or need to carry an extra bottle of wine!

 If you’re a super ultralight minimalist, 35L might seem excessive — and that’s fine.

 Just make sure you’re not packing so little that you cut yourself off from certain experiences.
 For example, you might decide you don’t need a sweater and then find that it’s too cold to stay outside!
 Or you might decide not to bring hiking shoes and then miss out on some great hikes.

 If you aren’t travelling for more than a month, or you’ll only going to hot destinations, you won’t need a winter jacket or bulky shoes.
 In that case, you can probably pack in a 30L backpack or smaller.
 But, if you plan on doing more travelling in the future, it might be smart to get a larger, more versatile backpack that will last through multiple future adventures.